JetBrains/kotlin/OBJC_INTEROP.md

 Kotlin classes and interfaces can be subclassed by Swift/Objective-C classes and protocols.
-Currently a class that adopts the Kotlin protocol should inherit `NSObject` (either directly or indirectly).
-Note that all Kotlin classes do inherit `NSObject`, so a Swift/Objective-C subclass of Kotlin class can adopt the Kotlin protocol.

 ### Subclassing Swift/Objective-C classes and protocols from Kotlin